connectedintelligence/connectedintelligence.github.io/_pages/workshop.md

 <a href="https://goo.gl/maps/zachry">View Zachry Building on Google Maps</a>

-<strong> Note: </strong> Zachry Engineering Building is within walking distance from the Texsa A&M Hotel.
+<strong> Note: </strong> Zachry Engineering Building is within walking distance from the Texas A&M Hotel
+and conference center.

 </div>